meshrwkv/manuals/README.md

 ````

 ## Face Vertex Attributes

+We want to teach large language models to use a language of face vertices as its language vocabulary.

+As we input face vertex tokens, the large language model auto completes more face vertices until we have a full mesh.

+We need to be able to encode and decode vocabulary into face vertices. `Vector3, Vector3, Vector3, [vertex node 1, vertex node 2, weight, ... up to 3 connections per face vertex]`

 | INDEX | EMBEDDING TYPE | DESCRIPTION                                                                       |
 | ----- | -------------- | --------------------------------------------------------------------------------- |